Expert Advice On Improving Your Home

 Frequently Asked Questions About Solar in Ada, OK

 There are many benefits to home solar energy.
-You can qualify for tax benefits, raise your property values, and reduce emissions.
-With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.
+You can reduce emissions, qualify for tax benefits, and raise your property values.
+With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

-It depends on your location and what type of panels you're installing.
-With the winter months in Oklahoma being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.
+It depends on your location and the kind of panels you plan to use.
+With the winter months in Oklahoma being very mild, you have a wide time window to install your panels, though they won't hit peak performance until summer arrives.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Ada amount to $1,570.